Meykaye/BotKaye2/README.md

 old bot test

-used to work 3 years ago but functions are depricated now
+used to work 3 years ago but discord.js isnt supported for long